 Unconscious bias (or implicit bias) is often defined as prejudice or unsupported judgments in favor of or against one thing, person, or group as compared to another, in a way that is usually considered unfair.
 Many researchers suggest that unconscious bias occurs automatically as the brain makes quick judgments based on past experiences and background.
 As a result of unconscious biases, certain people benefit and other people are penalized.
 In contrast, deliberate prejudices are defined as conscious bias (or explicit bias).
-Although we all have biases, many unconscious biases tend to be exhibited toward minority groups based on factors such as class, gender, race, ethnicity, religious beliefs, age, able-bodiness, and other such traits.
+Although we all have biases, many unconscious biases tend to be exhibited toward minority groups based on factors such as class, gender, sexual orientation, race, ethnicity, nationality, religious beliefs, age, disability and more.

 Some Benefits of Combating Unconscious Biases

-Benefits are numerous and can include: increased group innovations, productivity, and creativity; enhanced relationship- and community-building; and, greater appreciation for equity, diversity, and inclusivity.
+Benefits are numerous and can include: increased group innovations, productivity, and creativity; enhanced relationship- and community-building; and, greater inclusion, equity and appreciation for diversity.

 - Learn as Much as Possible About Unconscious Bias…and Ways to Combat It